linode/terraform-provider-linode/docs/data-sources/lke_cluster.md

 * `status` - The status of the cluster.

+* `label` - The unique label for the cluster.

+* `created` - When this Kubernetes cluster was created.

+* `updated` - When this Kubernetes cluster was updated.

 * `api_endpoints` - The endpoints for the Kubernetes API server.

 * `kubeconfig` - The base64 encoded kubeconfig for the Kubernetes cluster.